hiukim/mind-ar-js/README.md

 You most likely would want to test on mobile device as well.
 In that case, it's better if you could setup your development environment to be able to share your localhost webserver to your mobile devices.
 If you have difficulties doing that, perhaps behind a firewall, then you could use something like `ngrok` (https://ngrok.com/) to tunnel the request.
 But this is not an ideal solution, because the development build of MindAR is not small (>10Mb), and tunneling with free version of `ngrok` could be slow.

 #### webgl backend
 This library utilize tensorflowjs (https://github.com/tensorflow/tfjs) for webgl backend.
-Yes, tensorflow is a machine learning libary, but we didn't use it for machine learning! :) Tensorflowjs has a very solid webgl engine which allows us to write general purpose GPU application (in this case, our AR application).
+Yes, tensorflow is a machine learning library, but we didn't use it for machine learning! :) Tensorflowjs has a very solid webgl engine which allows us to write general purpose GPU application (in this case, our AR application).

 The core detection and tracking algorithm is written with custom operations in tensorflowjs.
 They are like shaders program.
 It might looks intimidating at first, but it's actually not that difficult to understand.